Plagiolophus (mammal): Classification and evolution

 The Perissodactyla makes its earliest known appearance in the European landmass in the MP7 faunal unit of the Mammal Palaeogene zones.
 During the temporal unit, many genera of basal equoids such as Hyracotherium, Pliolophus, Cymbalophus, and Hallensia made their first appearances there.
 A majority of the genera persisted to the MP8-MP10 units, and pachynolophines such as Propalaeotherium and Orolophus arose by MP10.
 The MP13 unit saw the appearances of later pachynolophines such as Pachynolophus and Anchilophus along with definite records of the first palaeotheriines such as Palaeotherium and Paraplagiolophus.
 The palaeotheriine Plagiolophus has been suggested to have potentially made an appearance by MP12.
 It was by MP14 that the subfamily proceeded to diversify, and the pachynolophines were generally replaced but still reached the late Eocene.
 In addition to more widespread palaeothere genera such as Plagiolophus, Palaeotherium, and Leptolophus, some of their species reaching medium to large sizes, various other palaeothere genera that were endemic to the Iberian Peninsula, such as Cantabrotherium, Franzenium, and Iberolophus, appeared by the middle Eocene.

 The phylogenetic tree for several members of the family Palaeotheriidae within the order Perissodactyla (including three outgroups (only distantly related taxa)) as created by Remy in 2017 and followed by Remy et al. in 2019 is defined below:

 As shown in the above phylogeny, the Palaeotheriidae is defined as a monophyletic clade, meaning that it did not leave any derived descendant groups in its evolutionary history.
 Hyracotherium sensu stricto (in a strict sense) is defined as amongst the first offshoots of the family and a member of the Pachynolophinae.
 "H." remyi, formerly part of the now-invalid genus Propachynolophus, is defined as a sister taxon to more derived palaeotheriids.
 Both Pachynolophus and Lophiotherium, defined as pachynolophines, are defined as monophyletic genera.
-The other pachynolophines Eurohippus and Propalaeotherium consistute a paraphyletic clade (or phylogenetic group excluding descendant lineages) in relation to members of the derived and monophyletic subfamily Palaeotheriinae (Leptolophus, Plagiolophus, and Palaeotherium), thus making Pachynolophinae a paraphyletic subfamily clade in relation to the palaeotheriine descendants..
+The other pachynolophines Eurohippus and Propalaeotherium constitute a paraphyletic clade (or phylogenetic group excluding descendant lineages) in relation to members of the derived and monophyletic subfamily Palaeotheriinae (Leptolophus, Plagiolophus, and Palaeotherium), thus making Pachynolophinae a paraphyletic subfamily clade in relation to the palaeotheriine descendants.